 “Jonathan Moss has a broad practice which includes chancery and commercial contracts work in addition to IP.
 He is strongly recommended for his command of trade mark and design infringement matters.”

-Jonathan specialises in Intellectual Property but his practice encompasses broader aspects of commercial law.
+Jonathan specialises in Intellectual Property but his practice encompasses broader aspects of Commercial Law, particularly those with a technical component such as large software disputes.
 His experience includes patent litigation (UK and EPO), trade marks, passing off, copyright, design right, confidential information, defamation, privacy and general contractual.
 He has also been involved in a significant number of ex parte search orders and freezing injunctions.

 Jonathan regularly appears in the High Court, in the Intellectual Property Enterprise Court, the Court of Appeal and the Trade Mark Registry.
 In commercial matters Jonathan has appeared in the Mercantile Court and in the Commercial Court.
 Jonathan has also appeared as sole advocate numerous times in the General Court and the Court of Justice.
 He is also one of the only advocates to have ever appeared in an oral hearing at the EUIPO.